james-stevens/auto-skew-elle/api.md

 will translate to `where (ticker in ("AAPL","TSLA")) or (value >= 5)`.

-If a table has a column that links to another table (as specified in the YAML file), you can make comparisons with values in the row it links to by specifying
+If a table has a column that links to another table (as specified in the YAML file), you can make comparisons with values in the column it links to by specifying
 `[remote-table].[remote-column-name]` instead of `[local-column-name]`.